emiyl/vita.cfw.guide/guide/updating-to-3.60/no-pc/installing-henkaku.md

 ---
-title: Installing HENkaku (No PC)
+title: Installing HENkaku
 layout: single
 sidebar:
-  nav: "side-nopc"
+  nav: "side-update-nopc"
 ---

 This part will guide you through installing HENkaku and custom homebrew software.
 The exploit will require you to relaunch the exploit on every reboot via the HENkaku website, but don’t worry, we’ll install a version which doesn’t require this later.